sebanc/linuxloops/Readme/Distro-notes.md

 If you install the nvidia proprietary driver, you will need to disable Secure Boot.

+## FoxFlake

+FoxFlake proposes 3 bundles of apps that respectively contain:
+- Standard bundle: Firefox, Thunderbird and LibreOffice.
+- Gaming bundle: Steam, Heroic and Lutris.
+- Studio bundle: DaVinci Resolve, OBS Studio, Blender, Kdenlive, GIMP, Audacity.

+For more information on FoxFlake, please refer to the [FoxFlake readme][foxflake-readme].

 ## Kali

 Kali does not have secure boot support in full disk install.